 Will Your Website Hold Up?

-The first question you ask yourself is whether your website will be able to manage more traffic as you up your efforts to attract more customers.
+The first question you ask yourself is whether your website will be able to manage more traffic as you up to your efforts to attract more customers.
 Though you might be more focused on how your website looks, your customers may be more interested in how long it takes your website to load.
 And you should be too since loading time can affect your bottom line.

 When you launched your website, you will have created a set of ‘core’ pages, but as your website expands, you may need to look at ways to improve the speed of your site and ensure that it is still easy to navigate.
 Everyone wants a website that is easy to navigate and simple to use – no matter what stage your business is at, this should be a top priority.